 - Brain injury

-Inpatient physical rehabilitation centers are well equipped to conduct various therapies.
-Therapies are conducted by health care workers such as rehab physicians, physical therapists, occupational therapists, speech therapists, rehab nurses and a social workers.
+The goal of senior rehab is to help a patient return to their maximum functional potential after suffering a life-altering event.
+Geriatric rehabilitation providers are well equipped to conduct various therapies provided by health care workers, such as rehab physicians, physical therapists, occupational therapists, speech therapists, rehab nurses and social workers.

 Goals for treatment vary depending on a senior’s needs and might include regaining communication skills, learning to use new mobility aids properly (e.g., a wheelchair or walker), adapting or regaining the ability to perform activities of daily living (e.g., bathing, dressing, toileting), and improving muscle strength, balance and coordination.

 - Physical therapy (PT)

 - Speech therapy (SLP)